 Global #gtchat Powered by the Texas Association for the Gifted and Talented is a weekly chat on Twitter.
-Join us Tuesdays at 8E/7C/6M/5P in the U.S. and Wednesdays at 13.00 NZDT/11.00 AEDT/1.00 UK to discuss current topics in the gifted community and meet experts in the field.
-Transcripts of our weekly chats can be found at Storify.
-Our Facebook Page provides information on the chat and news & information regarding the gifted community.
+Join us Thursdays at 8E/7C/6M/5P in the U.S. and Fridays at Noon NZST/10 AM AEST/1 AM UK to discuss current topics in the gifted community and meet experts in the field.
+Transcripts of our weekly chats can be found at Wakelet.
+Our Facebook Page provides information on the chat and news and information regarding the gifted community.
 Also, checkout our Pinterest Page and Playlist on YouTube.

 Graphic courtesy of Lisa Conrad.